urlist/TastyAuth/README.md

         return '<pre>{0}</pre>'.format(pformat(user))

 You can find a working example under the `example` dir.
+If you want to run the example provided, do not forget to:

+    pip install bottle

+or drop the bottle module somewhere in your `PYHONPATH`.

 Quick start
 -----------